If you’re a user of Gluta-C skin whitening products and have noticed their amazing effects on your face and body, chances are, you’re asking yourself:

-Fortunately for us, many glutathione-rich foods we mentioned above (cruciferous vegetables, especially) also contain good amounts of vitamin C. Here’s a list of fruits and vegetables with the highest amounts of vitamin C:
+Fortunately for us, many of the glutathione-rich foods for skin whitening we mentioned above (cruciferous vegetables, especially) also contain good amounts of vitamin C. Here’s a list of fruits and vegetables with the highest amounts of vitamin C:

 - Guava, kiwi, strawberries, oranges, calamansi, pineapple, papayas, and tomatoes

 - Kale, green and red bell peppers, sweet potatoes, and snow peas.

 If you prefer taking supplements, aim for 500-1,000 mg of vitamin C a day.

 Sulfur is a mineral in two amino acids: cysteine and methionine, which are found in plant and protein foods such as red meat, fish, and poultry.
 It is a vital mineral requirement for the production of glutathione in the body.